Patrick J. Hurley: China

-In September 1945, a plane landed in Chongqing, out of which the first man to emerge was Hurley who in the words of the British journalist Jonathan Fenby had "a broad smile on his face as he waved his fedora hat in triumph," followed by Mao.
+In September 1945, the plane carrying both Hurley and the Communist delegation landed in Chongqing.
+Hurley was the first man to emerge, who in the words of the British journalist Jonathan Fenby had "a broad smile on his face as he waved his fedora hat in triumph," followed by Mao.

-The summit in Chongqing was not a success as Mao and Chiang both wanted power for themselves, and the civil war in China was soon to resume.
-In November 1945, Hurley visited Washington to complain to Truman that too many "China Hands" in the State Department were sympathetic to Chinese communism and/or European imperialism in Asia.
+The summit in Chongqing was a failure, as Mao and Chiang both wanted power for themselves, and resumption of civil war in China was imminent.
+Hurley visited Washington in November 1945 to complain to President Truman that too many "China Hands" in the State Department were sympathetic to Chinese communism and/or European imperialism in Asia.

 On November 26, 1945, Hurley submitted a scathing letter of resignation, two hours after his meeting with Truman.
 Hurley wrote in his letter of resignation, "I requested the relief of the career men who were opposing the American policy in the Chinese Theater of war.
 These professional diplomats were returned to Washington and placed in the Chinese and Far Eastern Divisions of the State Department as my supervisors.
 Some of these same career men whom I relieved have been assigned as supervisors to the Supreme Commander in Asia.
 In such positions most of them have continued to side with the Communist armed party and at times with the imperialist bloc against American policy."
-Besides liberal diplomats, Hurley lashed out against the "imperialist" powers of France, Britain and the Netherlands, which he accused of seeking to maintain their empires in Asia at the expense of American interests.
+In addition to criticizing liberal diplomats, Hurley lashed out against the "imperialist" powers of France, Britain and the Netherlands, whom he accused of seeking to maintain their empires in Asia at the expense of American interests.